Araffe/azure-security-lab/readme.md

 **Figure 8:** Azure Security Center Recommendations

-**4)** Return to the main Security Center page and then click on Compute.
+**4)** Click on 'Compute & Apps' in the left hand menu.
 This will take you to a compute specific recommendations page where we can begin to apply recommendations.

 **5)** Click on the ‘VMs and Computers’ tab where you will see a list of all VMs in your subscription and the issues that ASC has found.